hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

   special relativity (atomic energy) and number theory (cryptography), which I think goes to show that use and beauty will always be intertwined.
 - [**_Problems in General Physics_**](https://archive.org/details/IrodovProblemsInGeneralPhysics)
   (1981), Igor Irodov.
-A concise, Soviet-style introduction to mechanics.
+A concise, Soviet-style introduction to mechanics, with a great array of problems.
 - **_Out of the Labyrinth_** (2007), Ellen and Robert Kaplan.
 An
   inspiring manifesto on the Kaplans' method for teaching mathematics via play and exploration in the